mikalaki/myDimos/README.md

 The project is about a concept web application to be develop and consists of 2 deliverables.
 Each team has to chose a web aplication and has to specify the user's and system's requirments, write the REST-API specifications for the system and implement the system's flows on NodeRED.
 Me and my Team chose a web application that simplifies the procedure of reporting municipality’s issues, by residents!

 ## Project Requirements
-- You can see the functional requirments of the project [here](https://github.com/mikalaki/myDimos_SoftEng_project/blob/main/myDimos_FunctionalRequirements.txt). <br>
+- Functional requirments of the project [here](https://github.com/mikalaki/myDimos_SoftEng_project/blob/main/myDimos_FunctionalRequirements.txt). <br>
-- You can see the Non functional requirments of the project [here](https://github.com/mikalaki/myDimos_SoftEng_project/blob/main/myDimos_nonFunctionalRequirements.txt). <br>
+- Non functional requirments of the project [here](https://github.com/mikalaki/myDimos_SoftEng_project/blob/main/myDimos_nonFunctionalRequirements.txt). <br>

 ## User Stories
 User Stories of the system, written on Gherkin language are [here](https://github.com/mikalaki/myDimos_SoftEng_project/tree/main/User%20Stories).